Armed Forces of Mauritania

-The military forces of Mauritania are listed by the IISS Military Balance 2007 as comprising 15,870 personnel with an additional 5,000 paramilitaries, in the national gendarmerie.
-The Navy (Marine Mauritanienne) has 620 personnel and 11 patrol and coastal combatants, with bases at Nouadhibou and Nouakchott.
-The CIA reports that the navy includes naval infantry.
-The small Air Force (Force Aerienne Islamique de Mauritanie, FAIM) has 250 personnel, 2 FTB-337 aircraft, 15 transport aircraft of various types, and 4 SF-260E trainers.
-The 5,000 paramilitaries are divided in the National Gendarmerie (3,000), and the National Guard (2,000) who both report to the Ministry of the Interior.
+The military forces of Mauritania were listed by the IISS Military Balance 2007 as comprising 15,870 personnel with an additional 5,000 paramilitaries, in the national gendarmerie.
+The Navy (Marine Mauritanienne) had 620 personnel and 11 patrol and coastal combatants, with bases at Nouadhibou and Nouakchott.
+The CIA reported that the navy included naval infantry.
+The small air force (Force Aérienne Islamique de Mauritanie, FAIM) had 250 personnel, 2 FTB-337 aircraft, 15 transport aircraft of various types, and 4 SF-260E trainers.
+The 5,000 paramilitaries were divided in the National Gendarmerie (3,000), and the National Guard (2,000) who both reported to the Ministry of the Interior.
 Other paramilitary services reported by the CIA in 2001 include the National Police, Presidential Guard (BASEP).

 History

 Saleh Ould Hanenna, a former army major, led the 2003 Mauritanian coup d'état attempt in June 2003.
-It aimed to overthrow President Maaouya Ould Taya.
+It aimed to overthrow President Maaouya Ould Sid'Ahmed Taya.
 He commanded a rebel section of the Army during two days of heavy fighting in Nouakchott.
-With the failure of the coup Hanenna initially escaped capture, and formed a group called the Knights of Change with Mohamed Ould Cheikhna, but they were arrested on October 9, 2004.
+With the failure of the coup Hanenna initially escaped capture, and formed a group called the 'Knights of Change' with Mohamed Ould Cheikhna, but they were arrested on 9 October 2004.

 General Mohamed Ould Abdel Aziz, a career soldier and high-ranking officer, was a leading figure in the 2005 Mauritanian coup d'état that deposed President Maaouya Ould Sid'Ahmed Taya.

-In August 2008 General Ould Abdel Aziz led the 2008 Mauritanian coup d'état that toppled President Sidi Ould Cheikh Abdallahi.
+In August 2008, General Ould Abdel Aziz led the 2008 Mauritanian coup d'état that toppled President Sidi Ould Cheikh Abdallahi.
 Following the latter coup, Abdel Aziz became President of the High Council of State as part of what was described as a political transition leading to a new election.
-He resigned from that post in April 2009 in order to stand as a candidate in the July 2009 presidential election, which he won.
+He resigned from that post in April 2009 to stand as a candidate in the July 2009 presidential election, which he won.
 He was sworn in on 5 August 2009.